leiradel/hackable-console/README.md

 hc_DebuggerIf;
 ```

-* `frontend_version` comes in filled by the front-end with the debug API version it supports when the `hc_set_debugger` implementation is called.
+* `frontend_api_version` comes in filled by the front-end with the debug API version it supports when the `hc_set_debugger` implementation is called.
 Only data and functions available inside the structures which versions are less than or equal to `frontend_version` must be used.
-* `core_version` must be filled by the core with the version that it supports.
+* `core_api_version` must be filled by the core with the version that it supports.
 The front-end will never try to access data or functions that the core doesn't support.
 * `v1.system`: a pointer to a `hc_System` structure that describes the system being emulated.

 > It's likely that `hc_DebuggerIf` will be extended to allow more than one system per core, as it's common for emulators to support an entire family of consoles or computers.